cwendorf/Sourcebook/Methods/worked-examples/convert.md

-**Elements of the Frequency Table:** The frequency table provides information about the scores in the data set and the numbers (and percentages) of times those scores occurred.
+**Elements of the Frequency Table:** The frequency table provides information about the scores in the data set and the numbers (and percentages) of x those scores occurred.

-- The “Valid” column lists all the actual scores in the entire data set.
+> The “Valid” column lists all the actual scores in the entire data set.
-“Frequency” indicates the number of times that score exists.
-For example, the score 4 was listed 2 times.
+“Frequency” indicates the number of x that score exists.
+For example, the score 4 was listed 2 x.

-- The “Percent” column provides the percentage of cases for each possible score.
-For example, of the 8 scores in the entire data set, the score of 4 was listed 2 times and 2/8 is 25.0%.
+> The “Percent” column provides the percentage of cases for each possible score.
+For example, of the 8 scores in the entire data set, the score of 4 was listed 2 x and 2/8 is 25.0%.

-- The “Valid Percent” column provides the percentage of cases for each possible score divided by the total number of cases.
+> The “Valid Percent” column provides the percentage of cases for each possible score divided by the total number of cases.
 Here, there were no missing scores, so the percent columns are equal.

-- “Cumulative Percent” is the sum of all percentages up to and including the row in question.
+> “Cumulative Percent” is the sum of all percentages up to and including the row in question.
 For example, 62.5% of scores were a 4 or smaller.
 Similarly, 37.5% were a 3 or smaller.